milliebase/fuzzy-memory/README.md

 * Keep track of your gameplay stats while playing

 ## Responsive Design and compatibility
-As for now the responsive design is only made for desktop.
+As for now the design is only made for desktop.

 In the future I'll add media queries and maybe add even more features.